For project managers, maintaining up-to-date product roadmaps can feel like an uphill battle.

 - Projects and Epics - These elements group tasks and describe the work to be done, telling your product’s story at a high level.
 A ZenHub Project is a high-level plan with a desired start and end date.
-Projects help you to envision your future plans.
-The scope of projects may not yet be defined, and you can modify project start/due dates.
+Projects help you envision your future plans.
+The scope of projects may not yet be defined and you can modify project start/due dates.
 A ZenHub Epic is a theme of work containing sub-tasks (issues) required to complete the larger goal.
 Adding epics to a project allows you to accurately track project progress.

-Depending on the scope of your roadmap, you may have multiple projects each with epics, or your roadmap might show a single project with epics as the highest level of organization.
+Depending on the scope of your product roadmap, you may have multiple projects with their specific epics or a roadmap that shows a single project with epics as the highest level of organization.

 We’re tracking the Project ‘Video editing feature’ progress (75%) by story points completed per Epic.
 When looking at the Epics still in progress, we see one Epic is 75% complete, and another Epic is 12% complete.
 The Epics provide a natural grouping of tasks letting all team members see how the individual issues fit together as they work toward the larger goal.

 - Features – Features describe a new or improved functionality, showing work to be done at a more granular level.
 In ZenHub and GitHub, issues show work at the feature level.

-Releases – Releases capture the effort of moving a group of features into production, an activity that generally spans multiple sprints and epics.
+- Releases – Releases capture the effort of moving a group of features into production, an activity that generally spans multiple sprints and epics.

-Timeline – All roadmaps will have some type of time component.
+- Timeline – All roadmaps will have some type of time component.
 However, they may or may not show specific dates.
 Some roadmaps will indicate time commitments at a higher level, such as quarters, while others might make no time commitments at all, simply arranging features in the order they will be worked.
 The default timescale for ZenHub Roadmaps is shown in weeks but you can adjust this to weeks or to months or quarters in order to see what the team is working on week by week or the entire year.

 In ZenHub we track progress by either story points or issues complete.
 As you can see in the graphic below, the ZenHub date line acts like a "pace line" as you progress through your projects and epics.
 If the progress bar is to the left of the date line, the project is behind.
 If the progress bar is to the right of the date line the project is ahead.

-Different styles of roadmap mix and match the above elements and lay them out in a way that facilitates communicating your vision to the target audience.
+Different styles of roadmaps mix and match the above elements and lay them out in a way that facilitates communicating your vision to the target audience.

 Strategic product roadmaps place less emphasis on specific features and precise time estimates than some other formats and may even leave out dates altogether.
-When details of features and functionality are displayed, they are placed in the context of the strategic imperatives they support.
+When details of features and functionality are displayed, they’re placed in the context of the strategic imperatives they support.

-Portfolio Product RoadmapPortfolio product roadmaps bring multiple projects under one umbrella.
-For organizations managing efforts across overlapping teams and stakeholders, this top-down approach can be an invaluable tool in helping to ensure that strategic goals are understood and that the goals of individual products are consistent with the organization’s broader vision and direction.
+Portfolio product roadmaps bring multiple projects under one umbrella.
+For organizations managing efforts across overlapping teams and stakeholders, this top-down approach can be an invaluable tool.
+It helps ensure that strategic goals are understood and that the goals of individual products are consistent with the organization’s broader vision and direction.

-Releases-Driven Product RoadmapReleases-driven product roadmaps group features and organize them according to the release schedule.
-Like features-driven product roadmaps, they are useful for communicating with teams that have a need for some level of detail about the functionality that is planned for delivery.
-Also, like features-driven product roadmaps, releases-driven product roadmaps are better suited for near term planning when the coming functionality and level of required effort are more clear.
+Releases-driven product roadmaps group features and organize them according to the release schedule.
+Like features-driven product roadmaps, they’re useful for communicating with teams that have a need for some level of detail about the functionality that is planned for delivery.
+Also, like features-driven product roadmaps, releases-driven product roadmaps are better suited for near-term planning when the coming functionality and level of required effort are more clear.